MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector-setup.md

 #### Enable a dedicated or shared hardware station

-Sign into Commerce Headquarters, and follow these steps for each store that you wish to configure payment terminals for:
+To enable a dedicated hardware station, follow these steps in Commerce headquarters for each store for which you want to configure payment terminals.

-1. Go to **Retail and Commerce \> Channel setup \> Stores** and select the store you're configuring payment terminals for.
+1. Go to **Retail and Commerce \> Channel setup \> Stores** and select the store for which you're configuring payment terminals.
-2. Scroll down to the **Hardware Station** FastTab and select Add.
+1. On the **Hardware Station** FastTab, select **Add**.
-3. In the **Hardware Station type** field, select Dedicated
+1. For **Hardware Station type**, select **Dedicated**.
-4. Save your changes to the store, and run job 1070 (Channels)
+1. Save your changes to the store, and then run the **1070 (Channels)** job.

-NOTE: If you're using a shared hardware station, see the instructions in the **Configure a new Retail hardware station** section of the [Configure and install Retail hardware station](../retail-hardware-station-configuration-installation#configure-a-new-retail-hardware-station) help topic.
+For instructions on enabling a shared hardware station, see [Configure a new Retail hardware station](../retail-hardware-station-configuration-installation.md#configure-a-new-retail-hardware-station).

 #### Set up a Dynamics 365 POS hardware profile